smb374/my-async-rs/book/src/pre/async_in_rust.md

 Just that simple.

-On the other hand, if you want to dig inside, thing can get quite tricky.
+On the other hand, if you want to dig inside, things can get quite tricky.

-Async in Rust is kind of different from other languages: it doesn't have a standard runtime.
+Async in Rust differs from other languages: it doesn't have a standard runtime.
-The decision is made by the core language team to:
+The core language team decides to:

-1. Maintain fexibility over implementations that is suitable to different scenarios
+1. Maintain flexibility over implementations that is suitable to different scenarios
 2. Keep the size of the standard library small.

 The result of the decision is the `Future` trait.
 Anything that implements `Future` can use the `.await` keyword to execute it asynchronously.
 The compiler can also implement `Future` for normal function by adding `async` before the `fn` keyword.

-The approach however, cause a problem: by the design of the `Future` trait, it is lazy.
+The approach, however, causes a problem: by the design of the `Future` trait, it is lazy.
-`Future` won't make any progress to the underlying code until someone use `poll()` method to poll it.
+`Future` won't progress to the underlying code until someone uses the `poll()` method to poll it.
 In other words, `Future` needs to be polled by some mechanism to work.
 There are multiple ways to poll a `Future` object, most commonly by an executor.

-The executor needs to be capable to dispatch, manage, and execute `Future`.
+The executor must be capable of dispatching, managing, and executing `Future`.
 The implementation of an executor can look very different, depending on the context, resources, and platform.
-Generally an executor can be divided to a few parts and will later be discussed in the next part.
+Generally, an executor can be divided into a few parts, that these parts will later discuss in the following sections.

-There are numbers of executor implementations in exist, such as `tokio`, `async-std`, `smol`, etc.
+Various executor implementations exist, such as `tokio`, `async-std`, `smol`, etc.
-The problem is that they are not compactible, since executor need to store numerous of states to help executing the `Future` objects.
-The problem is still unsolved until now and hopefully can be solved one day.
+The problem is that they are incompatible since the executor must store numerous states to help execute the `Future` objects.
+The problem is still unsolved now and hopefully can be solved one day.